ggchar/fabric-crop/README.md

 ## Advanced usage

-You can pass the third argument for customize.
+You can pass the third argument for customization.

 ```js
 import { initCrop } from "fabric-crop";